-The Council has incurred the following costs in 2022/23:
+The Council has incurred the following costs in 2023/24:

-2021-22 2022-23 £000 £000 71 Fees payable to external auditors for the current years scale fee 96 109 Fees payable to external auditors for previous years additional fee 69 14 Fees payable in respect of other services provided by external auditors during the year 14 194 Total 179
+2022-23 2023-24 £000 £000 96 Fees payable to external auditors for the current years scale fee 286 69 Fees payable to external auditors for previous years additional fee 19 14 Fees payable in respect of other services provided by external auditors during the year 15 179 Total 320

 The Council's auditors Ernst & Young LLP have submitted requests to Public Sector Audit Appointments for authority to increase the additional fees charged for 2019/20 onwards.
-Additional fees for 2019/20 and 2020/21 have been agreed and are included in the table above in the year of payment.
-For 2022/23 the PSAA has agreed increases to council's scale fees nationally, for recurring approved fee variations which are consolidated into new scale fees.
+Only additional fees for 2019/20 and 2020/21 have been agreed were paid in previous years.
+For 2022/23 the PSAA has agreed increases to councils' scale fees nationally for recurring approved fee variations which are consolidated into new scale fees.